microsoft/vsts-wikiTools/README.md

 1. Clone the VSTS Wiki
 2. Move & commit all markdown pages to VSTS Wiki
 3. Run the migration tool provided by Microsoft (link)
-4. Push the changes to the master branch on VSTS Wiki
+4. Once you are done, push the changes to the default branch on VSTS Wiki repositorys.

 ### Detailed steps
 Here are the detailed steps for Wiki migration: